-The flavour is not quite as in-your-face punchy like with Chicken Tikka Masala.
+The flavour is not quite as in-your-face punchy like with Butter Chicken or Chicken Tikka Masala.
 But then again, you haven’t had to marinate overnight and you’ve used half the spices.
 In fact, I intentionally dialled back the spices in this recipe to let the coconut flavour come through.

 But no one could ever say this is lacking in taste.
 No one has ever accused me of making bland food – and I intend to keep it that way!! – Nagi x

 If you love coconut milk sauces, you’ll love these!

 - An amazing easy Thai Coconut Noodle Soup

 - Coconut Pot Roasted Chicken

 - Coconut Marinated Chicken